vidit98/Lifelong_Object_Recognition/README.md

 There are various methods such as dynamic architectures, regulaization based methods and replay based methods.
 We propose replay based method.

+Dataset used is OpenLoris Dataset.
+Please refer to competition [website](https://lifelong-robotic-vision.github.io/competition/Object-Recognition.html) for getting the dataset.

 ## Requirements
-Pytorch 1.1
+* Pytorch 1.1
-Python 3.5
+* Python 3.5
-numpy
+* numpy
-pandas
+* pandas
-PIL
+* PIL

 ## Method